 With a coastline of more than 2500 kilometres, South Africa is home to some of the best and most stunning beaches in the world.
 The total coastline spans several provinces and geological regions.
 This means the beaches and natural surroundings are extremely varied in many ways.

 Tropical and exotic beaches with golden sand can be found in the eastern part of the country.
 The mild temperatures and warm water of the Indian ocean attract year round visitors to these stunning beaches in South Africa.
 The Cape province and the west coast of South Africa has very cold water from the Atlantic ocean.
 The pristine white beaches with soft sand are very inviting for sunbathing and endless long walks along the shore.
 During season it is easy to spot whales and dolphins along the coast.
 The Wild Coast and part of the Eastern Cape are home to a very dramatic and rough coastline with the most amazing beaches in the numerous bays carved out by the ocean.

-20 of the best beaches to visit in South Africa
+20 of the best beaches in South Africa you need to visit

 20. Ushaka beach in Durban